Jesuome/Palmora-Group-HR-Analysis--DSA/README.md

 ![Palmora Dashboard 2](https://github.com/user-attachments/assets/f3d9ab60-547d-4a29-95b6-d3af47f35e5b)

-### Summary of Key Gender Insights for Management:
+### SUMMARY OF KEY GENDER INSIGHT FOR MANAGEMENT
 1. Workforce Balance	Near equal male and female counts company-wide.
 2. Gender Pay Gap	Exists company-wide (3.2%) and larger in key departments.
 3. Departmental Disparity	Women underrepresented in technical and leadership-heavy departments.
 4. Regional Pay Gap	Men earn more in all regions (Abuja, Kaduna, Lagos).
-5. Salary Band Distribution	Fewer women in the ≥$90k compliance band.
+5. Salary Band Distribution	Fewer women in the Above or 90,000 compliance band.
-6. Departmental Salary Gaps	Business Dev and Legal have biggest pay gaps favoring men.
+6. Salary Gaps in departments like Business Development and Legal have biggest pay gaps favoring men.
-7. Exceptions	Marketing & Training show women earning more.
+7. Exception department like Marketing & Training show women earning more.

 ### RECOMMENDATIONS
 - Conduct Salary Audits: Address pay disparities, especially in departments like Business Development and Legal.